anlowee/Computer-Organization-And-Design/ch 1/homework.md

 # 1.5 [4] <§1.6>
-Consider three diff erent processors P1, P2, and P3 executing the same instruction set.
+Consider three different processors P1, P2, and P3 executing the same instruction set.
 P1 has a 3 GHz clock rate and a CPI of 1.5.
 P2 has a 2.5 GHz clock rate and a CPI of 1.0.
 P3 has a 4.0 GHz clock rate and has a CPI of 2.2.

 **a**.
 Which processor has the highest performance expressed in instructions per second?